 Mahomes Shines As Kansas City Chiefs Clinch First Super Bowl Title In 50 Years

+The Kansas City Chiefs won the Super Bowl LIV on Sunday, defeating rival San Francisco 49ers 31 to 20 after trailing initially in the game.
 The score was tied at halftime as Kansas City's 7-3 lead in the first play as matched by 49ers in the second one.
 The 49ers took a 10-0 lead in the first round after halftime, but led by Quarterback Patrick Mahomes, the Kansas City Chiefs would bounce back to clinch the title.
+The Chiefs scored 21 to 69ers' zero in the final play.

 The rising star, Mahomes, scored two touchdowns, two interceptions, and completed 26 out of his 42 passes for 286 yards in the game, as the match closed 31-20 in favor of Kansas City.